What is food allergy?

 What foods most often cause food allergy?

-Approximately 90 percent of all food allergies are caused by the following eight foods:
+Approximately 90 percent of all food allergies in children are caused by the following eight foods:

 Eggs, milk, and peanuts are the most common causes of food allergies in children, with wheat, soy, and tree nuts also included.
-Peanuts, tree nuts, fish, and shellfish commonly cause the most severe reactions.
-Nearly 5 percent of children under the age of five years, and 18 percent under the age of 18 years, have food allergies.
-Although most children "outgrow" their allergies, allergy to peanuts, tree nuts, fish, and shellfish may be life-long.
+Peanuts, tree nuts, fish and shellfish commonly cause the most severe reactions.
+Nearly 5 percent of children under the age of five years have food allergies.
+From 1997 to 2007, the prevalence of reported food allergy increased 18 percent among children under age 18 years.
+Although most children "outgrow" their allergies, allergy to peanuts, tree nuts, shellfish, and fish may be lifelong.

 What are the symptoms of food allergy?

 Allergic symptoms may begin within minutes to an hour after ingesting the food.
 The following are the most common symptoms of food allergy.
 However, each child may experience symptoms differently.
 Symptoms may include:

 - Itching or swelling of the lips, tongue, or mouth